Skip to main content

 batch-delete-messages

-Delete multiple messages (1-100) by moving them to Trash.
-Returns count of deleted and failed.
-Requires explicit user confirmation.
+Delete multiple email messages at once by moving them to Trash.
+Returns counts of deleted and failed messages with reasons for any failures.

 Instructions

 Use when: deleting multiple messages in one call (1–100 ids; moves them to Trash).
-Returns: counts of how many were deleted and how many failed.
+Returns: counts of how many were deleted and how many failed, plus the distinct reasons for any failures.
 Do not use when: deleting just one (use delete-message) or filing messages away (use batch-move-messages).
 Safety: destructive and applies to many messages at once — require explicit user confirmation, and search-messages/list-messages first to confirm every id is correct before deleting.
+Pass sourceMailbox/sourceAccount (the mailbox you listed the ids from) so each numeric id is pinned to that mailbox; an id that matches in several mailboxes is refused, not guessed.

 Input Schema